manuelp/manuelp.github.io/_posts/2012-10-26-learning-faster.markdown

 ## Gaining deep understanding and mastery
 Don't fall trap of the illusion that these steps in reality are strictly executed in sequence. *They are more a cycle that you go through several times*, section after section, chapter after chapter, book after book.

-It's more work to do, sure, compared to one mindless reading.
-But it's a faster way to gain a real and deep mastery.
+Sure, it's more work to do compared to one mindless reading.
+But it's a faster way to develop a real and deep understanding and mastering the concepts.
 That is, if you aren't serious and motivated about learning something, you'll give up.
 And this is good!
 Not every subject is really useful or interesting to you and that's fine.
 That's the way you discover what you are really interested into.

 ## What does it means for us developers?
-We developers tend to going through only the first two steps:
+We developers tend to go through only the first two steps:

 1. Coverage: reading a book (or pieces of it) that teaches the basics.
 2. Practice: applying that basics to a toy project (or a production system).

-However, some developers extends that practice with the third step summarizing their insights and new understanding maybe in blog posts, guides, tutorials and even entire books.
-This is a useful practice I think.
+However, some developers extend that practice with the third step: summarizing their insights and new understanding in blog posts, guides, tutorials, presentations and even entire books or courses.
+I think this is a very useful practice.

 On a related note, that's why I claim that good programming books should have *exercises with solutions* for at least every chapter (for a recent example, see [Functional Programming for the Object-Oriented Programmer](http://leanpub.com/fp-oo) by Brian Marick).